flyx/gps-osx/README.md

 (You need the `ADA_PROJECT_PATH` if you plan to link to installed GPRBuild projects like GtkAda.)

+## Building the app bundle

+After building GPS, navigate into the `bundle` folder and execute

+    jhbuild shell < build-bundle.sh

+This should create the bundle.
+To be able to do this, you need to have the latest [gtk-mac-bundler][6] from git installed (the current stable version mentioned on the site won't work).

 ## Known issues

  * Fonts are quite small in the editor and project view.
 But you can change these in GPS' preferences.
- * You can use `[Command]+C / +V / +X`, but other shortcuts will still require `[Ctrl]` instead.
-You cannot set them to `[Command]+[Key]` in the key bindings editor, as `[Command]` isn't recognized as a modifier key there.
+ * The autocomplete list is not rendered below the cursor, but quite some pixels off.
+ * Setting the `GPR_PROJECT_PATH` does not work when double-clicking the app bundle.
+If you need it, you have to launch `GPS.app/Contents/MacOS/GPS` from the terminal.
+I have no idea why this is happening - the environment variable can be set in the Info.plist in the app bundle so that GPS is loaded with it, and it will be there then, but GPS won't load projects from there anyway.
+Maybe it's a sandboxing issue or something.
+ * You need to have GNAT GPL 2013 installed in the default directory `/usr/local/gnat` in order to run GPS.
+This is because GNAT's `libgcc_s.1.dylib` is referenced by GPS.
+I didn't yet succeed in packing that properly into the bundle.
+ * Project templates are not bundled yet and GPS will fail if you try to use them.
+Coming soon.
  * This list is not complete and will probably be grow as I use my native GPS.

 ## What else can be done

-It might be possible to merge everything into a redistributable app bundle, using [gtk-mac-bundler][6].
-I'm not sure whether this is doable without an unreasonable amount of work.

-To provide any more integration into OSX, GtkOSXApplication would need to be added to GtkAda, and GPS would need to be patched to use it.
+To provide more integration into OSX (= using the default OSX menu bar), GtkOSXApplication would need to be added to GtkAda, and GPS would need to be patched to use it.
 I certainly won't do this, but if anyone has a lot of time at hand...

 It might also be possible to create a jhbuild module to further automate the process of building GPS.
 But as the build needs a compiler jhbuild does not know about and considering the other issues